-After a few follow ups and a month long wait, we recieved an OK from our local Standeamt for our marriage in Denmark.
+After a few follow-ups and a month-long wait, we received an OK from our local Standeamt for our marriage in Denmark.
 That means our Danish marriage is recognised in Germany.

 So here was my long-ass guide about getting married in Denmark as a foreigner.
 I hope this will help anyone looking for information about marrying a german as a non-EU citizen.

 Did you also get married in Denmark?
 Tell us about your experience in the comments below.
 Also, do you have any questions for me?
 Please feel free to ask me anything!